-- 208. JFSA regulation defines a capital requirement that is named the 'total risk' in Ministry of Finance Notice No. 50 "Calculation methods...".
-This capital requirement broadly corresponds to the Solvency II Solvency Capital Requirement (SCR) (see below). - 209.
-JFSA regulation defines a 'Solvency Margin Ratio' (hereunder SMR), which equates to double the own funds divided by the 'total risk'. - 210.
+- 209. JFSA regulation defines a capital requirement that is named the 'total risk' in Ministry of Finance Notice No. 50 "Calculation methods..."
+15. This capital requirement broadly corresponds to the Solvency II Solvency Capital Requirement (SCR) (see below). - 210.
+JFSA regulation defines a 'Solvency Margin Ratio' (hereunder SMR), which equates to double the own funds divided by the 'total risk'. - 211.
 JFSA regulation defines three levels of supervisory intervention: - Even when the SMR is above 200%, the JFSA may require insurers to adopt 'improvement measures', notably on profitability, credit risk (including a reduction to their credit concentration risk), stability (reduction to their market and interest rate risks) and liquidity risk.
-The JFSA refers to this 'early' supervisory intervention as the "early warning system". - When the SMR is between 100% and 200%, the JFSA may order insurers to submit and implement an improvement plan for ensuring managerial soundness - When the SMR is between 0% and 100%, the JFSA may order a series of measures such as reduction of dividends to shareholders, reduction of dividends to policyholders, and contraction of business operations. - When the SMR is below 0%, JFSA may order the total or partial suspension of business. - 211.
+The JFSA refers to this 'early' supervisory intervention as the "early warning system". - When the SMR is between 100% and 200%, the JFSA may order insurers to submit and implement an improvement plan for ensuring managerial soundness - When the SMR is between 0% and 100%, the JFSA may order a series of measures such as reduction of dividends to shareholders, reduction of dividends to policyholders, and contraction of business operations. - When the SMR is below 0%, JFSA may order the total or partial suspension of business. - 212.
 The JFSA defines the SMR as twice the own funds over the 'total risk'.
-The team considered it would be clearer to define the SMR as the own funds over the 'total risk', and redefine the above-mentioned levels of intervention as equating to 100%, 50% and 0% of the SMR.
+The team considered it would be clearer to define the SMR as the own funds over the 'total risk', and redefine the above-mentioned levels of intervention as equating to 100%, 50% and 0% of the SMR. - 213.
+From the above description, it follows that in terms of supervisory action the JFSA system has at least one supplementary level of intervention, compared to the Solvency II system.
+It also follows that supervisory actions taken at 200% of the SMR would, broadly speaking, correspond to those taken at the Solvency II SCR level of intervention -even though JFSA may intervene in a legally binding manner even if the SMR is more than 200%-, while supervisory actions taken at 0% of the SMR along with actions taken at the level of 100% of the SMR would, broadly speaking, correspond to possible actions under the Solvency II MCR16.

-&lt;sup>15 See Article 3 and Appended Table 18 in Ministry of Finance Notice No. 50 "Calculation methods..."
+15 See Article 3 and Appended Table 18 in Ministry of Finance Notice No. 50 "Calculation methods..."